-Some simple methods are used to wash and clean the shoe’s bottom before returning them are as follows.
+Some simple methods used to wash and clean the shoe’s bottom before returning them are as follows.
 Before applying these methods for cleaning make sure that your shoes are water-resistant and can be washable.

-Getting Rid of Extra Soil
+Getting Rid Of Extra Soil

 - Take a sneaker in each hand and violently hammer the bottoms together in just a few seconds.
 This will aid in the removal of clots of dirt, dried muck, and other similar particles that have been slathered on the sole.